Tips for Home Staging From Barb Schwarz

 That small success was all Schwarz needed to propel her into staging other homes, creating a subindustry within the real estate business, and earning top producer status as an agent.

-Today, as owner of Stagedhomes.com, Barb Schwarz says she has trained around a million real estate agents to stage homes, logged over 17,000 hours on the speaking platform and joined the ranks of an elite group of 300 individuals who have been awarded the designation of Certified Speaking Professional from the National Speakers Association.
-Her book, "Home Staging - The Winning Way to Sell Your House for More Money," with co-author Mary Seehafer Sears, is filled with practical advice.
+Schwarz has trained about 1.3 million real estate agents to stage homes, logged over 22,000 hours on the speaking circuit, and been awarded the designation of Certified Speaking Professional from the National Speakers Association.
+Her book, "Home Staging: The Winning Way to Sell Your House for More Money," with co-author Mary Seehafer Sears, is filled with practical advice.

 - Staging a living room should reflect spaciousness and light.

-- Staging the kitchen should focus on simplicity, brightness, with all counters bare.
+- Staging the kitchen should focus on simplicity and brightness, with all counters bare.

-- Pantries should contain a minimum amount of neatly arranged canned goods and bottled water.
-No bags of pet food.
+- Pantries should contain a minimum number of neatly arranged canned goods and bottles of water.
+Don't show bags of pet food.

 - Clean and polish foyer floors.

-- Remove stacks of mail & overstuffed coat trees.
+- Remove stacks of mail and overstuffed coat trees.

-- Set the dining room table with chargers, china and centerpiece.
-No flatware because people steal it.
+- Set the dining room table with chargers, china, and a centerpiece.
+Don't put out flatware because people steal it.

-- Involve children.
-Make their closets roomy and unclutter shelves.
+- Make the closets in children's bedrooms roomy and remove clutter from the shelves.

 - Buy pretty hangers for your closets and show lots of space.

-- Staging a bath should be kept clutter-free and be immaculate.
+- Staging a bath should focus on keeping it clutter-free and immaculate.